Looking for Fuel Card Services or Cubo? You're in the right place! We've updated our name and got a brand new look.

 8. Nature of this Statement

-This statement has been approved by the board of directors of Motia.
+This statement has been approved by the board of directors of Motia and signed by Jenny McQuaid, Managing Director, on 9 June 2025.